Technical Deep Dive

 What is a zero-knowledge proof?

 A ZK proof lets you convince someone that a statement is true — without revealing anything about why it's true.
 The math enforces the privacy; there's no trust required.
+Our zero-knowledge layer is in active development — the age-threshold circuit is live today, with more circuits expanding from there.

 🧮